erf-model/ERF/Docs/sphinx_doc/BoundaryConditions.rst

 Inflow turbulence generation
 ---------------------------

 ERF provides the capability to apply a perturbation zone at the inflow domain boundary to mechanically trip turbulence within the domain.
 The current version of the turbulence generation techniques allows for `x` and `y` (horizontal) direction perturbations.
+In Figure 2, as the bulk flow passes through the buoyant region, it becomes perturbed.
+This perturbation, combined with a short development fetch, quickly leads to the evolution of turbulence.

 .. |PBinflw| image:: figures/PBIllustration.png
            :width: 600